Derived Palintiple Families and Their Palinomials

 \subsection{Additional Roots of Digit Polynomials of 1089 and Shifted-Symmetric Palintiples}

-Since every negative or purely complex root of a palinomial induced by a 1089 palintiple is also a root of the digit polynomial, the digit and reverse-digit polynomial of a 1089 palintiple has two roots which differ from its corresponding palinomial.
+By Theorem \ref{dig_poly}, every negative or purely complex root of the $(k-1)$st-degree palinomial induced by a $(k+1)$-digit 1089 palintiple is also a root of the digit polynomial (the degree is $k-1$ since $c_k=c_0=0$ by palintiple symmetry).
+Thus, both the digit and reverse-digit polynomial of a 1089 palintiple have two additional roots more than their corresponding palinomial.